armou/Ray_Tracer/README.md

 ## Getting Started

-On of our main objective was to create a smooth and responsive ray tracer, that's why to reduced the rendering calculation through movement we pixelate the image
+On of our main objective was to create a smooth and responsive ray tracer, to reduce the rendering calculation through movement the image is pixelated

+The final render is calculated when movement stops

 <img align="center" src="img/pixel_movement.gif" width="100%" />